-All students shall have access to their school mental health staff for situations when a student needs emotional or behavioral support does not constitute "educational counseling" and shall not be subject to the consent procedures required by this Policy.
+All students shall have access to their school mental health staff for situations when a student needs emotional or behavioral support for an immediate need.
+Such emotional or behavioral support does not constitute "educational counseling" and shall not be subject to the consent procedures required by this Policy.
 An example of this is when a student needs a one or two time consultation with the school's mental health staff.

-Special education counseling services are provided to students once a parent has signed and given informed consent for an evaluation to identify needs, has actively participated in an IEP meeting to determine eligibility for services, and has been a collaborative member of the team in determining their students programming and services so that they can access their education and eceive meaningful benefit.
+Special education counseling services are provided to students once a parent has signed and given informed consent for an evaluation to identify needs, has actively participated in an IEP meeting to determine eligibility for services, and has been a collaborative member of the team in determining their student's programming and services so that they can access their education and receive meaningful benefit.

-Only those persons appropriately certified or licensed, pursuant to the relevant Colorado certifying and licensing statutes, may expose-provide educational mental health services to students tousing any psychiatric or psychological-educational method or procedure involving diagnosis identification, assessment, or treatmentintervention of any emotional, behavioral, or mental disorder or disability.
-Such methods or procedures may only be performed after acquiring written permission from a student's parent or guardian, or from the student him or herself in those circumstances in which federal or state law allows the student to obtain such services in confidence or without prior notice to the parent or guardian.
+Only those persons appropriately certified or licensed, pursuant to the relevant Colorado certifying and licensing statutes, may provide educational mental health services to students using any psychological-educational method or procedure involving identification, assessment, or intervention of any emotional, behavioral, or mental disorder or disability.